devlionco/moodle-format_tiles/README.md

 It is intended to support the current versions of the most popular browsers such as Chrome, Firefox, desktop Safari and mobile iOS and Android.

-##Wiki
+##Documentation
-Detailed information about the operation of the plugin is available at https://bitbucket.org/dw8/moodle-format_tiles/wiki/
+Detailed information about the operation of the plugin is available at http://evolutioncode.uk/tiles

 ##Licence
 This plugin is part of Moodle - http://moodle.org/